Men, do you know how to knit? You might want to start learning

 Knitting and weaving the dreams

 Birds are often seen in Taquile’s textile design.
-It’s a symbol for family and house.
+It’s a symbol of family and house.
 It’s not surprising to know that life on Taquile is simple; there are no motorized vehicles on the entire island, and it is very quiet.
 Family life is valued here the most.
-If you ask a boy what does he want to be when he grows up, and he will most likely say ‘a father’.
-Having a family is the biggest fortune to Taquile people, and they are content with their choices.
+If you ask a boy what he wants to be when he grows up, he will most likely say ‘a father’.
+Having a family is the biggest fortune for Taquile people, and they are content with their choices.
 Here, people seem happy.
-In the world full of competition and ambition, it was quite refreshing to see the people who value such a basic but important aspect in life.
+In a world full of competition and ambition, it was quite refreshing to see the people who value such a basic but important aspect of life.